 “Necessity is the mother of invention.”

 Oak Leaf bedside tables, 24H x 12D with a 20 inch glass top, crinkled brown craft paper over heavy cardboard tubes.
 The tubes are available in a variety of dimensions, sold in hardware stores as use for cement-pouring re: fence building.

 I’ve had this idea to make bedside tables for a few years now, and selling the house has motivated me to finally make them.
 I have not been able to find any in the stores that I like.
 Faux suede effects were the intention here, but whether or not that was successful, I’m pleased with the results.
 A brown circular woven mat was purchased for $2, finishing the look.

 These bedside tables coordinate the oak leaves on the oak headboard that was carved and given to us by my Dad.

 Zen Garden 10, 40 x 60 x 3 inches mixed media on canvas.

 The final stages of paintings are often finished as they hang on a wall.
-As seen in a realistic room setting, it will be easier to spot a clearer path for the eyes to follow and make the composition more interesting.
+As seen in a realistic room setting, it will be easier to spot whatever might make the composition more interesting.
 Some colors need to be re-enhanced to add more depth and definition.
 The texture continues around all 3″D edges.
 All paintings in the Zen garden series are wired to hang in any of 4 orientations; vertically or horizontally.
-Below: details of left central portion as seen in the above .
+Below: details of left central portion as seen in the above .« Previous Entries